Program: B.A. Art Education (All-Grade Education Program)

 First Year Foundation Portfolio Review - Entrance Into the Art Education Program

 It is mandatory that students seek faculty advice on which works to submit for review.
-Faculty evaluations will be based on a student’s strong knowledge and skills in:

 B.A. in Art Education Portfolio Review Outcome